oxcamne/oxcam/docs/py4web_pythonanywhere.md

 Next create a py4web directory using the command **`mkdir py4web`** and switch to it using the command **`cd py4web`**.

 Complete the installation by running the command **`py4web setup apps`**.
 Answer 'Y' to create the `apps` folder, then answer the questions relating to each py4web app to install.
-You can answer 'N' to most of them, but be sure to answer 'Y' to **_dashboard, _documentation, _minimal, and _scaffold**.
+You can answer 'N' to most of them, but be sure to answer 'Y' to **_dashboard, _default, _documentation, _minimal, and _scaffold**.

 Provide a secure password for the py4web dashboard, making sure to keep track of it for future use!
 You need to enter the password twice to have it confirmed and stored.